joemiddie13/word-jumble/README.md

    - Keys: Sorted letters of words (e.g., "aelpp" for "apple")
    - Values: Lists of valid English words that can be formed from those letters
    - This provides O(1) lookup time for potential solutions
+   - **Course Connection**: Direct application of hash table concepts for optimizing lookups

 2. **Counter** (from Python's collections module):
-   - Used to count letter frequencies and verify solutions
+   - Used to count letter frequencies and manage letter inventory
-   - Helps ensure we have the correct letters for forming words
+   - Ensures we only use available letters when forming words
+   - **Course Connection**: Implementation of counting and tracking elements, similar to queue processing

+3. **Set** (Python `set`):
+   - Used for fast word lookup in the dictionary
+   - O(1) checking if a word exists
+   - **Course Connection**: Practical application of set data structures for membership testing

 #### Algorithms: